roboticslab-uc3m/teo-developer-manual/overview-architecture.md

 # Overview: Software Architecture

 There is technically no fixed software architecture.
 We use [YARP](http://www.yarp.it/) to implement a loosely coupled program and library infrastructure as described by the [Component-Based Software Engineering (CBSE)](https://en.wikipedia.org/wiki/Component-based_software_engineering) paradigm.
-XML files describe modules and connections, which are administered throughout the TEO cluster by a program [yarpmanager](http://www.yarp.it/yarpmanager.html).
+XML files describe modules and connections, which are administered throughout [the TEO cluster](http://robots.uc3m.es/index.php/TEO_Network_information) by [yarpmanager](http://www.yarp.it/yarpmanager.html).

 The following is an example of a good functional working architecture.